UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         Should I join even if I have limited knowledge of modelling techniques?
                     </summary>
                         <p>
                         Mentoring and workshops will be provided throughout the week to guide you through the Datathon.
 You are highly encouraged to participate regardless of your Machine Learning experience.
-DataSoc also runs a separate event for less experienced students called the "Startathon".
+DataSoc also runs a separate event for less experienced students called the "Starter-thon".
                         </p>
                     </details>
                     <details>